Sage-Bionetworks/schematic/README.md

 This command will install the dependencies based on what we specify in poetry.lock

 5. Fill in credential files:
+*Note*: If you won't interact with Synapse, please ignore this section.

 There are two main configuration files that need to be edited :
 [config.yml](https://github.com/Sage-Bionetworks/schematic/blob/develop/config.yml)
 and [synapseConfig](https://raw.githubusercontent.com/Sage-Bionetworks/synapsePythonClient/v2.3.0-rc/synapseclient/.synapseConfig)

+<strong>Configure .synapseConfig File</strong>

 Download a copy of the ``.synapseConfig`` file, open the file in the editor of your choice and edit the `username` and `authtoken` attribute under the `authentication` section